dmidlo/histdata.com-tools/README.md

   bundled sidecar when needed.
-Set `options.sidecar_wait_result = False` when the caller only needs job metadata, set `options.sidecar_start = False` when a caller requires a pre-started sidecar, or set `options.use_sidecar = False` for an explicit foreground compatibility run.
+Set `options.sidecar_wait_result = False` when the caller only needs job metadata, set `options.sidecar_start = False` when a caller requires a pre-started sidecar, or set `options.use_sidecar = False` only for a deprecated foreground compatibility run during the release window.

 - when a behavior flag is included, `histdatacom` assumes it is being used for `CLI` automation **exclusively** and does **not** provide a return value.